 Also of interest is that Highland has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 23.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Highland telecommute to their jobs.
+Overall, about 23.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Highland is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Highland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Highland is a somewhat ethnically-diverse city.
 The people who call Highland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Highland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Highland include English, German, Danish, Irish, and Welsh.
+The greatest number of Highland residents report their race to be White, followed by Asian.
+Important ancestries of people in Highland include English, German, Irish, European, and Danish.

 The most common language spoken in Highland is English.
 Other important languages spoken here include Spanish and Chinese.